-Currently enrolled in a [Name of Program] at [Institution].
+\ Currently enrolled in a [Name of Program] at [Institution].
 Expected to graduate in [Date].

-- 6.2.2 Include brief explanations of academic staff categories (e.g., continuing, sessional, term) and workload expectations. - 6.2.3 Provide a proposed teaching rotation that outlines the academic staff at launch and to maturity of the program (see sample table below) and shows clearly the plan for any cycling of courses.
+6.2.3 Provide a proposed teaching rotation that outlines the academic staff at launch and to maturity of the program (see sample table below) and shows clearly the plan for any cycling of courses.
 List also any non-academic staff who will teach in the program.